 Our resident sleep expert, Dr Nerina Ramlakhan, said: "Research by Silentnight and the University of Leeds revealed that 40 percent of us can’t sleep as a result of our partners snoring."

-Establish a bedtime routine.
-Creating a regular sleep pattern, ensuring you’re getting enough sleep and not becoming overtired can often minimise snoring.
+Establish a bedtime routine - Creating a regular sleep pattern, ensuring you’re getting enough sleep and not becoming overtired can sometimes minimise snoring.

-Invest in an anti-snore pillow.
-Silentnight’s anti-snore pillow features a cleverly designed foam core surrounded by soft and comfortable hollow fibre, which can help to reduce snoring by supporting the head and neck to encourage improved breathing.
-If you needed more peace of mind on our Anti-Snore Pillow, it’s also been tested by the British Snoring & Sleep Apnoea Association which found the pillow reduced snoring frequency and volume by approximately 50%.
+Try an anti-snore pillow - Our anti-snore pillow features a cleverly designed foam core surrounded by soft and comfortable hollow fibre, which can help to reduce snoring by supporting the head and neck to encourage improved breathing.
+And if you need more peace of mind on our Anti-Snore Pillow, it’s also been tested by the British Snoring & Sleep Apnoea Association which found the pillow reduced snoring frequency and volume by approximately 50%.